-4.2.
-Recency Effect
+4.2 Recency Effect

 Second, the influence of recency on adaptive video streaming is evaluated.
 Recency refers to the human brain's preference to attach higher importance to recent stimuli.
-Thus, the content duration has an influence on the occurrence of recency effects.
+However, the content duration has an influence on the occurrence of recency effects.
 However, the main intention of this study is to draw conclusions how to design proper adaptation algorithms.
-Therefore, we only consider the short video sequences without analyzing the influence of content duration on the occurrence of recency effects.

-In particular, it was investigated if the video is perceived differently when it ends with high or low quality.
+Therefore, we only consider the short video sequences without analyzing the the influence of content duration on the occurrence of recency effects.
+In particular, it will be investigated if the video is perceived differently when it ends with high or low quality.
 Three switching patterns (N=1, 3, 5 switches) ending at high quality and their mirrored patterns ending at low quality were displayed to the test users.
 Figure 2 shows the comparison of the test videos.
 Again the MOS and 95% confidence intervals are plotted over the number of switches.
 Dark bars indicate a low quality ending, light bars a high quality ending.
 For three or five switches, the confidence intervals overlap and no impact of the video ending can be found.
-If the video contains only one switch, the high end condition is perceived slightly better than
+If the video contains only one switch, the high end condition is perceived slightly better than the low end condition.
+However, this might be due to the specific characteristic of this pattern which strictly separates high and low quality, containing 7.5s of low quality and afterwards 7.5s of high quality, or vice versa.
+Hence, it seems that the oscillation between high and low qualities removes the impact of the recency effect.
+In the following, we will focus on conditions with two or more switches that always end on the high quality level.